Docker Default Networking 101

 Stateful and Stateless Applications

 An example of a stateless application is a web front end passing requests to a backend tier.
 If you are new to Docker and the container philosophy, it might be better to start with stateless applications.
-However, the most downloaded images from the docker hub are stateful images.
+However, the most downloaded images from the docker hub are stateful.

-You might also be interested to learn that Docker Compose is a tool for running multi-container applications on Docker that are defined using the Compose file format.
-So put, a Compose file defines how one or more containers that make up your application are configured.
+You might also be interested in learning that Docker Compose is a tool for running multi-container applications on Docker that are defined using the Compose file format.
+A Compose file defines how one or more containers that make up your application are configured.

 While the VM and container achieve the same goal of supporting applications, their use case and practicality differ.
 Virtual machines are often long-lived in nature and slower to boot.
 Containers are ephemeral, meaning they come and go more readily and are quick to start.

-VM is especially useful for hot migrations and VMotion where TCP sessions must remain intact.
-We don’t usually VMotion containers, but I’m sure someone somewhere is doing this – Brent Salisbury.
+VM is especially useful for hot migrations and VMotion, where TCP sessions must remain intact.
+We don’t usually use VMotion containers, but I’m sure someone somewhere is doing this—Brent Salisbury.
 Containers might only exist for a couple of seconds.

 For example, it starts due to a user-specific request, runs some code to a backend, and then is destroyed.
 This does not mean that all applications are best suited for containers.
 VM and containerized applications are married and will continue to live with each other for another while.